All Episodes

 It's impossible for somebody to be on their toes all the time from all possible angles.

-And they they can either kill the person, wait for them to leave, or go and choose some other target.
+And they can either kill the person, wait for them to leave, or go and choose some other target.

-And if we simply don't have the resources to have police cover all possible targets all the time.
+And we simply don't have the resources to have police cover all possible targets all the time.

-Yeah, jo John's absolutely right.
+Yeah, John's absolutely right.

-I went my main purpose was to chase bad guys.
+I went, my main purpose was to chase bad guys.

-And again and again we talk about how the main thing that we're doing is when something happens, regardless of what it is, we are asking people to respond with the appropriate tools.
+And again and again, we talk about how the main thing that we're doing is when something happens, regardless of what it is, we are asking people to respond with the appropriate tools.

-And we don't know that that's always that's not even an obligation for most law enforcement to show up and take care of the problem.
+And we don't know that that's always, that's not even an obligation for most law enforcement to show up and take care of the problem.

 So why are we not taking that accountability for us seriously?